ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 SharePoint Online | SharePoint online is an online collaboration and file storage solution.
 SharePoint integrates heavily with Teams and OneDrive.
 OneDrive for Business | OneDrive is a file hosting and file synchronisation solution.
 Microsoft Teams | Teams is a cloud hosted unified communications platform.
 It provides chat, meetings, file storage, and application integrations.
-Power Platform | The Power Platform includes PowerApps, Power BI, and Microsoft Flow.
+Power Platform | The Power Platform includes PowerApps, Power BI, and Microsoft Power Automate.
 Security and Compliance | Office 365 provides Security and Compliance tools which can be utilised to implement an organisation's Information Management Policy and to assist with information governance.
 Exchange Online Protection | Exchange Online protection is a cloud hosted email security service (Mail Gateway) that acts to filter spam and scan for viruses on email entering and leaving Exchange Online.
 Microsoft Defender for Office 365 | Microsoft Defender for Office 365 is a cloud-based mail threat protection service.
 The service provides protection against unknown malware and viruses through the use of robust zero-day protection and inclusion of features to safeguard an organisation from harmful links in real time.